rkoeninger/rkoeninger.github.io/articles/warOnSyntax.md

 > Typing semicolons is not the hardest part of the job.

+### Programming Like Cavemen

+My biggest gripe about the text file approach to development that we still practice, is that it only gives you a single perspective on the code.
+This is incidentally related to the [Expression Problem](https://en.wikipedia.org/wiki/Expression_problem).
+I'm usually limited to seeing either a type and all its related functions (Object-Oriented), or some functions and how to apply to a collection of types (Functional).
+What if I want to switch between perspectives?
+Do I have to re-write all my code?

 ### Multiline Strings

 A see multi-line strings are a common feature that coders really appreciate.
 But they've always bothered me.
 It seems like it could be done better.